dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 ### Ordering attribute routes

-In contrast to conventional routes which execute in a defined order, attribute routing builds a tree and matches all routes simultaneously.
+In contrast to conventional routes, which execute in a defined order, attribute routing builds a tree and matches all routes simultaneously.
 This behaves as-if the route entries were placed in an ideal ordering; the most specific routes have a chance to execute before the more general routes.

 For example, a route like `blog/search/{topic}` is more specific than a route like `blog/{*article}`.
 Logically speaking the `blog/search/{topic}` route 'runs' first, by default, because that's the only sensible ordering.
 Using conventional routing, the developer is  responsible for placing routes in the desired order.